brunobls/golang-studies/README.md

-# phone-book
+# golang-studies
-Phone book, a study project done in golang.
+Golang algorithms for study